artefactory/streamlit_prophet/README.md

 streamlit_prophet deploy dashboard
 ```

-<p>You can then train, evaluate and optimize a Prophet model in just a few clicks. <br>
+<p>You can then train, evaluate and optimize a forecasting model in just a few clicks. <br>
 All you have to do is to upload a time series dataset, and follow the guidelines in the sidebar to:</p>

 * <strong>Prepare data</strong>: Filter, aggregate, resample and/or clean your dataset.